JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/project_cleanup/index.md

 Next, in the IDE's Settings/Preferences, visit `Languages and Frameworks | JavaScript | Prettier`, and use the `On code reformatting`.
 Note that you could, instead, select the checkbox to only run Prettier when saving files.

-Once finished, invoke `Reformat Code` action (`Ctrl-Alt-L` Win/Linux, `Alt-Cmd-L` macOS) again and you'll see a Prettier-default code format.
+Once finished, invoke `Reformat Code` action (`Ctrl-Alt-L` Win/Linux, `Alt-Cmd-L` macOS) again in both `App.test.tsx` and `App.tsx`.
+You'll see a Prettier-default code format: for example, single quotes changed to double quotes.

 ## Clean Up, Clean Up